lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Error Messages with CoAP Transport

 Errors messages to EDHOC messages transported over CoAP SHOULD be sent as successful requests and responses (e.g. POST  and 2.04 (Changed)).
-In case of combining EDHOC and OSCORE as specified in {{I-D.palombini-core-oscore-edhoc}}, an error message response following a combined EDHOC message_3/OSCORE request MUST to be sent with a CoAP error code and SHALL contain the EDHOC diagnostic message DIAG_MSG as payload (see {{error}}).
+In case of combining EDHOC and OSCORE as specified in {{I-D.ietf-core-oscore-edhoc}}, an error message response following a combined EDHOC message_3/OSCORE request MUST to be sent with a CoAP error code and SHALL contain the EDHOC diagnostic message DIAG_MSG as payload (see {{error}}).